 Playoff-bound Seahawks have path to top seed in NFC

-Playoff-bound Seahawks have path to top seed in NFCSeattle Seahawks wide receiver Tyler Lockett (16) scores a touchdown against the Carolina Panthers during the first half of an NFL football game in Charlotte, N.C., Sunday, Dec.
+Seahawks Panthers FootballSeattle Seahawks quarterback Russell Wilson (3) hands pff to running back Chris Carson (32) during the second half of an NFL football game against the Carolina Panthers in Charlotte, N.C., Sunday, Dec.
 15, 2019.
 (AP Photo/Mike McCarn)

 Gathered around a cellphone on Sunday evening, the Seahawks watched as they not only clinched a playoff berth for the eighth time in the past 10 seasons thanks to the loss by the Los Angeles Rams, but took over the No. 1 seed in the NFC.